-GA0D: You can clearly design your own career and contribute to realizing scientific, technological, or social innovation through a comprehensive understanding of the knowledge, skills, social responsibilities and ethics required to become an active member of academia and/or industry.

-GA1D: You can lead in realizing scientific, technological, or social innovation by acquiring the advanced leadership skills, entrepreneurial skills, knowledge and experitise, and by developing social responsibility necessary for materializing your designed career.
+- GAOD: You can clearly plan your own career and contribute to realizing scientific, technological, or social innovation through a comprehensive understanding of the knowledge, skills, social responsibilities and ethnic required to become an active member of academia and/or industry. - GA1D: You can lead in realizing scientific, technological, or social innovation by acquiring the advanced leadership skills entrepreneurship, knowledge and expertise, and by developing social responsibility necessary for materializing your designed career.